Undergraduate and Postgraduate: What is the Difference?

 During an undergraduate degree you'll broaden your knowledge of your subject, learning through lectures and seminars, as well as practical sessions and group work.
 You'll develop your research skills and fieldwork, as well as your self-study skills.

-As a postgraduate student you'll be encouraged to research new areas of your chosen field. and your degree will involve a lot more independent study, Your learning will be faster paced than at undergraduate level, with greater emphasis on independent study, in-depth reading, and analysis.
+As a postgraduate student, you'll be encouraged to research new areas of your chosen field and your degree will involve a lot more independent study.
+Your learning will be faster paced than at undergraduate level, with a greater emphasis on independent study, in-depth reading, and analysis.

-This level of academic freedom can feel quite different to postgraduate students, but you will develop a strong support network with other postgraduate students, and your dissertation supervisor.
+This level of academic freedom can feel quite different to postgraduate students, but you will develop a strong support network with other graduate students, as well as with your dissertation supervisor.

 Seminar sizes and sense of community